One Team, One Mission, One DayPosted on September 28

 The Day Of — What If It Snows?

-Many AOC staff sleep in their offices the night before the inauguration.
+Many Architect of the Capitol staff sleep in their offices the night before the Inauguration.
 In the morning, there are myriad details to deal with.
-“Some things you just can’t do until the day of,” said Caswell.
-“We line up the labor crew by the door near the terrace in case we need help with last-minute specifics like relocating chairs or cleaning off fingerprints from the glass around the front of the podium.”
+"Some things you just can't do until the day of," said Caswell.
+"We line up the labor crew by the door near the terrace in case we need help with last minute specifics like relocating chairs or cleaning off fingerprints from the glass around the front of the podium."